Man-looking-at-the-camera-through-a-magnifying-glass

 Image created by Jenny Lucas

-One of the best ways to convince your ideal customer that what you’re offering is perfect for them is to show them social proof.
+One of the best ways to convince your ideal customer that what you’re offering is perfect for them is to show them how other customers have benefitted from it.

 Depending on your offering, this could be in the form of: